 Hector Pollitt argues that there is great value in economic modelling results provided that the right sort of tool is used for the policy question in hand.

 I’m writing in response to a recent blog for Climate Strategies by Katy Roelich.
 Katy’s blog covers the complexity of i…

-Hector Pollitt, our Head of Modelling, explores: what is macroeconomic modelling?
+Hector Pollitt, explores: what is macroeconomic modelling?
 And why do we do it?